Beak: Rhamphotheca

 growing from plates at the base of each mandible.
 There is a vascular layer between the rhamphotheca and the deeper layers of the dermis, which is attached directly to the periosteum of the bones of the beak.
 The rhamphotheca grows continuously in most birds, and in some species, the color varies seasonally.

 In some alcids, such as the puffins, parts of the rhamphotheca are shed each year after the breeding season, while some pelicans shed a part of the bill called a "bill horn" that develops in the breeding season.

 While most extant birds have a single seamless rhamphotheca, species in a few families, including the albatrosses and the emu, have compound rhamphothecae that consist of several pieces separated and defined by softer keratinous grooves.

 Studies have shown that this was the primitive ancestral state of the rhamphotheca, and that the modern simple rhamphotheca resulted from the gradual loss of the defining grooves through evolution.

 Tomia

 The tomia (singular tomium) are the cutting edges of the two mandibles.
-In most birds, these range from rounded to slightly sharp, but some species have evolved structural modifications that allow them to handle their typical food sources better.
+In most birds, they range from being rounded to slightly sharp, but some species have evolved structural modifications that allow them to handle their typical food sources better.

 Granivorous (seed-eating) birds, for example, have ridges in their tomia, which help the bird to slice through a seed's outer hull.